serverlessworkflow/specification/specification.md

 </details>

-Actions specify invocations of services or other workflows during workflow execution.
-Service invocation can be done in three different ways:
+An action can:

 * Reference [functions definitions](#Function-Definition) by its unique name using the `functionRef` property.
-* Reference a [event definitions](#Event-Definition) via the `produceEventRef` property in order to publish that event.
+* Publish an event [event definitions](#Event-Definition) via the `publish` property.
-* Reference a [event definitions](#Event-Definition) via the `consumeEventRef` property in order to consume that event.
+* Subscribe to an event [event definitions](#Event-Definition) via the `subscribe` property.
 * Reference a sub-workflow invocation via the `subFlowRef` property.

-Note that `functionRef`, `eventRef`, and `subFlowRef` are mutually exclusive, meaning that only one of them can be specified in a single action definition.
+Note that `functionRef`, `publish`, `subscribe` and `subFlowRef` are mutually exclusive, meaning that only one of them can be specified in a single action definition.

 The `name` property specifies the action name.

 In the event-based scenario a service, or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via an event.
-In that case, an event definition might be referenced via its `produceEventRef` property.
+In that case, an event definition might be referenced via its `publish` property.
-Also, if there is the need to consume an event within a set of actions (for example, wait for the result of a previous action invocation) an event definition might be referenced via its `consumeEventRef` property.
+Also, if there is the need to consume an event within a set of actions (for example, wait for the result of a previous action invocation) an event definition might be referenced via its `susbcribe` property.

 The `sleep` property can be used to define time periods that workflow execution should sleep before and/or after function execution.
 It can have two properties: